 Summary and outcome

-In a petition filed by the State of Tamil Nadu, seeking cancellation of bail granted to the Respondent, a youtuber who made derogatory remarks against the Chief Minister of Tamil Nadu, the Madurai Bench of the Madras High Court has held that the intermediaries are not expected to insist for first information report or any court orders to remove the videos which are in violation of their guidelines.
-If it is not blocked or removed even after it was brought to their knowledge, the intermediaries are committing an offence under Section 69A (3) of the Information Technology Act.
+In a petition filed by the State of Tamil Nadu, seeking cancellation of bail granted to the respondent-a Youtuber who made derogatory remarks against the Chief Minister of Tamil Nadu, the Madurai Bench of the Madras High Court has held that internet intermediaries are not expected to insist for first information report or any court orders to remove the videos which are in violation of their guidelines.
+If content is not blocked or removed after being brought to the intermediaries’ knowledge, the intermediaries are said to have committed an offence under Section 69A (3) of the Information Technology Act, 2000.

 Facts

-The first respondent (R1) was a youtuber alleged of making certain derogatory remarks against the former Chief Minister of the State of Tamil Nadu.
-A complaint was lodged against the respondent for the commission of the offences punishable under Sections 153(A), 504 & 505(i)(b) IPC r/w Section 67 of the Information Technology (Amendment) Act, 2008. (para.
-3)
+The first respondent (R1) was a Youtuber alleged of making certain derogatory remarks against the former Chief Minister of the state of Tamil Nadu.
+A complaint was lodged against the respondent for the commission of the offences punishable under the Indian Penal Code (the criminal code covering substantive aspects of criminal law in India) read with Section 67 of the Information Technology Act, 2000.

-Consequently, R1 moved an application being Crl OP (MD) No. 9381 of 2021 seeking bail.
-During the course of hearing of such application, R1 filed an affidavit of undertaking stating that he had realised his mistake and that he would not indulge in such activities in future instances.
-On the basis of the undertaking, the Court, vide order dated 06.08.2021, granted bail to R1. (para.
-4)
+Consequently, R1 moved an application seeking bail.
+During the course of hearing of such application, R1 filed an affidavit of undertaking, admitting to his mistake and undertaking to not indulge in such activities in future instances.
+On the basis of the undertaking, the Court, vide order dated 06.08.2021, granted bail to R1.

 It was the State/Petitioner’s case that despite the undertaking, R1 continued to make derogatory statements against the Chief Minister of Tamil Nadu.
-Hence, the present application was filed by the State seeking cancellation of the bail granted to R1. (para.
-5) The Petitioner contended that R1 constantly engaged in repeating the offence of making derogatory remarks, intentionally, in order to induce the public to have more views of his Youtube videos as this ultimately brought him more pecuniary remuneration from Youtube on account of large viewership. (para.
-6) The Court was intimated that R1’s bail was solely premised on his undertaking that he would not indulge in such activities.
-However, R1 violated the terms of the bail and continued to commit impugned acts, thus committing civil contempt (para.
-6.3).
-The State also cited illustrative instances where R1’s false rumours had affected reputation of companies against which such false statements were made. (para.
-8)
+Hence, the present application was filed by the State seeking cancellation of the bail granted to R1.
+The Petitioner contended that R1 constantly engaged in repeating the offence of making derogatory remarks, intentionally, in order to increase engagmentwith his Youtube videos which ultimately brought him more pecuniary remuneration on account of large viewership.
+The Court was intimated that R1’s bail was solely premised on his undertaking that he would not indulge in such activities.
+However, R1 violated the terms of the bail and continued to commit impugned acts, thus committing civil contempt.
+The State also cited instances where R1’s false rumours had affected reputation of companies against which such false statements were made.